|Priestess of Delphi, Collier|

 |Night, Robert Hughes|

 Long before it belonged to Apollo and Artemis, the sacred island of Delos was Asteria, the sister of Leto, the daughter of the Holy Mind, the son of the Starry Vault.
 Asteria, the Lapis Queen, the goddess of prophetic dreams, the initiator of young men, would become the island Delos.
 Asteria begged for the life of her sister, begged that she be permitted to deliver safely.
-Asteria swore her own virgin daughter, Hekate, to the service of the Old Powers of the Earth.
+Asteria swore her own virgin daughter, Hekate, to the service of the Old Powers of the Earth in Leto's place.
+And so was the Mother of Mountains appeased.

 |Mother and Child, Lord Leighton|